Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Method

+In \cite{mathur2024categorizing}, the fourth category is included as a representation of a common practice in XAI of communicating AI certainty through confidence scores, in which the model confidence score is in itself intended to be an explanation \cite{moradi2021post, poursabzi2021manipulating, le2023explaining}.
 A categorization of this type is particularly valuable in home environments where the availability of rich and multimodal data about users and their routines can enable the generation of contextually grounded explanations.
 Adopting this categorization in our study also allowed us to evoke meaningful discussions and examine how older adults respond to explanations containing different types of information about themselves and their environment.